 On successful completion of the course, a student should be able to demonstrate the ability to:

-- Have a grounding in both theoretical and empirical approaches to debates in diplomacy so that students have been exposed to the skills needed to analyse global diplomacy
+- Have a grounding in both theoretical and empirical approaches to debates in diplomacy in order to provide the skills needed to analyse global diplomacy.

-- Demonstrate knowledge of how issues concerning issues in global diplomacy in historical and contemporary contexts
+- Demonstrate knowledge of issues concerning issues in global diplomacy in historical and contemporary contexts.

 For more information, please fill out our enquiries form.